erwinfs/covid19-curves/README.md

 The spreadsheet here does not seem to be public anymore. <https://www.arcgis.com/home/item.html?id=e5fd11150d274bebaaf8fe2a7a2bda11>

 Since 10 April positive tests have been divided into pillars.
-This data set only uses Pillar 1 -  just people that have been hospitalised to ensure consistency.
+This data set only uses Pillar 1 -  just people that have been hospitalised, this ensures consistency with the previous data and is a better indicator for the last graph.

 ![Graph of actual cases and exponential curve](./out/cases.png)
 ![Graph of actual cases and exponential curve](./out/cases-log.png)